Standing Rules of the Corporation

 - Voting membership in the Corporation shall be open to all members 13 years of age or older.
 [Adopted 2/15/1990]

 - Nominations for Officers of the Corporation shall be made in writing to the President of the Corporation at least 30 days in advance of the annual meeting.
+Additional nominations may be accepted by writing or voice at the Annual Meeting.
 It is recommended that the President of the Corporation has served at least one term as a Chapter President, Chapter Representative, or as an ICG officer.
-[Adopted 2/15/1990, Amended 4/25/2012]
+[Adopted 2/15/1990, Amended 4/25/2012, Amended 9/8/2020]

 - The ICG shall offer two types of memberships: Individual (for a single member) and Household (for each additional legal resident residing at the same address as an individual member).
 Household members do not receive publications, but are entitled to vote on all lCG business.
 Members may opt to join at the Household only if and when one member of the Household joins at the Individual rate.
 All memberships from a Household may be accepted at the same time.
 Household memberships expire at the same time as the qualifying Individual memberships at the same address.
 [Adopted 2/15/1990; Amended: 1/3/2001 by Board of Directors, 4/02/2004, 04/29/2005]

 - Dues for the Corporation shall be set at $8.00 [U.S.] per Individual member per year, and $4.00 [U.S.] per Household member per year.
 Membership dues will include $2.00 restricted for use as Archive Funds.
 The remainder of all dues will be unrestricted General Funds.
 [Adopted 04/26/2005, Amended 09/27/2007]

 - Each member has the right to join more than one chapter of the corporation.
 However, to avoid payment of ICG dues more than once, they must do the following: